Maybe to some cynical people, everything is relative and nothing moral is self-evident, but not in the lives of firefighters, says Bobby Halton.

 Have we lost the art of meaningful face-to-face conversations, or have the dynamics of kitchen table chats changed with the times?
 A new illustration from Paul Combs.

-Check out the 2020 Fire Engineering Wildland Supplement, which features a variety of pieces on wildland firefighting and is bundled with our June issue.
+Make sure to grab the 2020 Fire Engineering Apparatus Supplement, which features a variety of articles on fire apparatus and is bundled with the August issue.

 Frank Viscuso asks every aspiring fire service leader to look both within and at the greater picture for when he finally assumes the mantle of the high-ranking fire officer.